 The Google Google Maps blog offers news and other information about Google Maps and other geographic topics.

 Google Earth Hacks offers forums, news, data, and other services for Google Earth users.

 The Google Earth Blog by Frank Taylor offers Google Earth news, commentary, and tips.
 The news often consists of notifications of imagery updates, for example.
 Frank is currently sailing around the world and using Google Earth to guide and document his trip.

 Stefan Geens offers the Ogle Earth blog, which provides news about virtual globes, with a primary focus on Google Earth.

-Bjørn Sandvik's Thematic Mapping Blog offers news, data, and tools concerning Google Earth and the Google Earth API.
+Bjørn Sandvik's Master Maps Blog offers news, data, and tools concerning Google Earth and the Google Earth API.
 The site also discusses and provides examples of animations and techniques for representing data in Google Earth that are generally associated with GIS.

 Google Earth Lessons provides educators with information, ideas, and data to enhance classroom instruction with Google Earth.

 An effective means of keeping up with Google Earth developments is to attend or consult the literature or web content for meetings.
-Regularly occurring events that focus on geobrowsers are offered at meetings of the Geological Society of America , the American Geophysical Union , and the Where 2.0 (2009) conference.
+Regularly occurring events that focus on geobrowsers are offered at meetings of the Geological Society of America and the American Geophysical Union.

 Google allows non-commercial personal use of the images created from Google Earth, provided that copyrights and attributions are preserved.
 Works created by an agency of the United States government are public domain at the moment of creation.
 This means that those images can be freely modified, redistributed and used for commercial purposes.